 HOW EFFECTIVE IS AN OXYGEN BASED TREATMENT PROGRAM?

 The actual sanitation demands of a residential pool are quite manageable considering the level of use they usually receive.
-In the case of oxygen-based treatment, a mechanically produced oxidizer (ozone) is automatically injected into the pool to remove organics from the water.
-This creates dissolved ozone in the water which breaks down to a safe residual level of hydrogen peroxide.
+In the case of oxygen-based treatment, a mechanically produced oxidizer (ozone) is automatically injected into the pool which removes organics from the water quickly and efficiently.
+Whatever ozone is not used for direct oxidation contributes to dissolved ozone in the water which breaks down to a safe residual level of hydrogen peroxide.

 STABILIZED CHLORINE AND OXYGEN LONGEVITY IN WATER

 The drawback of both chlorine and oxygen (ozone) treatment systems has been the lack of a residual oxidizer in the water.
 Chlorine requires a stabilizer in the form of cyanuric acid to remain stable in water.

 There are serious health concerns about the effects on human kidneys when cyanuric acid used as a stabilizer as well as concerns about the effect of chlorine on humans by absorption into the lungs and through the skin.
 In spite of the undesirable side effects, once stabilized by cyanuric acid, chlorine is capable of providing longer term residual protection against the formation of bacteria.
 The issue for many poolowners is that the side effects of chlorine use far outweigh its benefits.

 By comparison, oxygen in the form of dissolved ozone is not toxic to humans when dissolved in water, so there are no health concerns as there are when using high amounts of stabilized chlorine.